- Library Hours

 How do I find a book?

 All of our catalogued material can be accessed through URSUS, the online catalog.
 Material can be searched by Title, Author, Subject and Keyword.
-For more information on URSUS, see the URSUS FAQ's.
+For more information on URSUS, see the Help & FAQ.

 - Online Requestor Function: Patrons may request materials from other University of Maine System libraries electronically through the online requestor function in URSUS.
-When you find a book you need from another library, follow the prompts on the screen to 'Request'.
+When you find a book you need from another library, click on 'Request' at the top of the screen.
 You will need your library card handy in order to enter your barcode number.
 Please note that your record must be free of fines and holds in order to request materials.
 Should you receive the response on screen that 'Items from this location cannot be requested', please ask a librarian for assistance.
 You may still be able to receive the item.

-- MaineCat Function: If the book you are looking for is not in the URSUS online catalog, you can then use the MaineCat tab located at either the top or bottom of the URSUS screen.
-Once you have clicked on this tab, you will be taken to the MaineCat screen which will do the same search as you did in URSUS.
+- MaineCat Function: If the book you are looking for is not in the URSUS online catalog, you can then use the MaineCat link located at the top right of the URSUS screen.
+MaineCat will do the same search as you did in URSUS.
 If your item is located, you may then request the item as you would if you were using the Requestor function.
-The only difference is you will be prompted to select who your library is.
+The only difference is you will be prompted to select which library you belong to.
 Here you would select the University of Maine Fort Kent.

 The Library staff is committed to helping patrons access information from off-campus as easily as possible.
 The process does require some time, however, so it is important to plan ahead.
 Also, all interlibrary loan activity is subject to limitations as defined in federal copyright laws and accompanying guidelines.
 Patrons should be aware that books borrowed from other libraries may also be subject to fees if kept beyond the due date, and the fees levied depend upon the lending library's circulation policies.
 Please be aware of the due dates of your materials.